ViktorC/C-ATTL3/README.md

   * [BatchNormLayer](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_batch_norm_layer.html)
   * [DropoutLayer](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_dropout_layer.html)

 Most layers can handle data of rank 1 to 3 with the exception of convolutional and pooling layers which only accept rank 3 data.
 The actual input and output of the layers is of a rank one greater than the nominal rank of the layers to allow for batch learning.
 Besides the input dimensions, the one parameter required by all, each layer uses multiple hyper-parameters (e.g. max-norm constraint, dilation, receptor field size, etc.).
 These parameters can be fine-tuned to optimize the behaviour of the networks.

+#### WeightInitialization
 The kernel layers (fully-connected and convolutional) also require weight initialization.
 The out-of-the-box weight initialization algorithms include:
 * [WeightInitialization](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_weight_initialization.html) [A]
   * [ZeroWeightInitialization](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_zero_weight_initialization.html)
   * [OneWeightInitialization](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_one_weight_initialization.html)